chunwei-07/virtual-financial-analyst/README.md

 ## Why I Built This
 Back in February 2025 I tried to learn about investment.
 As a self-learning investor and tech enthusiast, I wanted a more efficient way to analyze company financial reports without manually digging through dozens of pages.
 That's why I built the Virtual Financial Analyst AI Agent — a smart, conversational tool that can read financial reports, summarize them, extract key metrics, analyze revenue trends, and answer questions in real time.

-Powered by **Gemini models** and **LangChain**, this agent leverages AI to bring financial intelligence closer to everyday investors like myself.
+Powered by **Gemini-2.0-Flash** and **LangChain**, this agent leverages AI to bring financial intelligence closer to everyday investors like myself.
 Whether you're a beginner trying to understand quarterly earnings or a seasoned investor looking for key numbers fast, this tool is designed to make financial analysis more accessible, faster, and even enjoyable.

 ## Features

-*   **PDF Text Extraction:** Extracts text content from uploaded PDF financial reports using PyMuPDF.
+*   **Multimodal Context Understanding:** This system uses Gemini-2.0-Flash which can understand multimodal inputs, and can provide more related response to users query.
 *   **Conversational Interface:** Users can interact with the agent through a command-line interface, asking questions about the report.
 *   **Contextual Memory:** The agent retains conversation history to understand follow-up questions.
 *   **Custom Analytical Tools:**